vmware-labs/wasm-workers-server/README.md

 ### Running in a container

-If you don't want to install anything locally you could just run `wws` from the `projects.registry.vmware.com/wasmlabs/containers/wasm-workers-server:latest` container image.
+If you don't want to install anything locally you can just run `wws` from the `projects.registry.vmware.com/wasmlabs/containers/wasm-workers-server:latest` container image.
 All you need to do is:

  - map a local folder with handlers to `/app` within the container
  - expose port `8080` from the container